GageDeZoort/AZh_Princeton/README.md

 - ```sample_lists/make_sample_yaml.py``` produces a yaml file containing a *fileset*, or a dictionary with entries of the form ```dataset: [file1, file2,...]```, for a given csv. </br></br> **Example usage**: ```python make_sample_yaml.py -s MC_UL -y 2018``` </br></br>
 - ```sample_lists/sample_yamls/adjust_xrootd_endpoints.py``` adjusts the endpoints specified for each file in a fileset. </br></br> **Example usage**: ```python adjust_xrootd_endpoints.py -s MC_UL -y 2018``` </br></br>

+#### Sample Weights
+Each sample is weighted by the data-MC luminosity ratio to normalize the expected MC contribution to the observed data contribution.

+#### DY+Jets Stitching
+In order to increase the statistics in the phase space Z+jets events with 1-4 jets, we use dedicated *exclusive* DY+nJets, where n=1,2,3,4,  samples in addition to an *inclusive* sample of DY+Jets with any number of jets.
+These events have to be carefully weighted to account for the fact that multiple samples contribute relevant events.
+The process of weighting these events is called [MC stitching](https://arxiv.org/abs/2106.04360).